dialite/dialite/README.md

 ## Hi there 👋

-- 😃 I’m Raymond OLISA
+- 😃 I’m Raymond OLISA.
-- 👀 I’m interested in developing software applications with location intelligence to solve real world problems
+- 👀 I’m interested in developing software applications with location intelligence to solve real world problems.
 - 🌱 I’m constantly learning new programming languages inorder to gain more knowledge on Software Development and web development.
-- 💞️ I’m looking to collaborate in the building of web & mobile applications with real-time functionality
+- 💞️ I’m looking to collaborate in the building of web & mobile applications with real-time functionality.
 - Open and Available for work.
-- My hobbies are watching sport, coding, reading books and playing video games
+- My hobbies are watching sport, coding, reading books and playing video games.
 - Currently undergoing training to become a Full-stack web developer at Microverse inc.

 ## Contact 📫